metzdigital/Quiltscape/README.md

 - The preview window is built with PyGObject/Gtk 3, which ships with modern Inkscape builds.
 - Paths are flattened via Inkscape’s `CubicSuperPath` utilities to keep Bézier curves accurate.
 Each sub‑path becomes a stitch segment, and travel jumps are inserted between disconnected components so long-arm controllers can raise the needle when necessary.
 - Exporters live in `extensions/quilt_motion_exporter.py`.
 Each format is represented by a small writer function that receives the normalized motion model—adding more formats is as simple as registering another `ExportProfile`.
+- Pantograph repeats are rendered purely in the preview: we offset each instance by the actual delta between its start and end nodes, optionally staggering alternate rows so you can audition complex layouts without duplicating geometry inside the SVG.

 ## Testing / Development